shotover/shotover-proxy/docs/src/transforms.md

     # e.g. if connection_count is 4 and there are 4 nodes there will be a total of 16 connections.
     # When this field is not provided connection_count defaults to 1.
     connection_count: 1

+    # Number of milliseconds to wait for a connection to be created to a destination redis instance.
+    # If the timeout is exceeded then connection to another node is attempted
+    # If all known nodes have resulted in connection timeouts an error will be returned to the client.
+    connect_timeout_ms: 3000

     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.